 - share issues raised by members of the respective organisations, and feed back to members issues that OT-EU coordinating group consider worthy of attention

-- identify members from COTEC and ENOTHE to represent OT-EU in or at appropriate fora.
+- identify members from COTEC and ENOTHE to represent OT-Europe in or at appropriate fora.